M90

 Award in Online Teaching, Learning and Assessment

-This module introduces educators to online learning focusing on teaching, learning and assessment online.
-Online teaching requires various competencies, strategies and tools.
-In this module, participants will learn how to support the success of diverse students online, foster inclusion through student-centred activities and communications, and be present for students.
-Participants will have the possibility to utilise various online services that may enable learning.
-In this module participants will learn how to design and deliver equitable and engaging online courses.
+This module introduces educators to online learning with a focus on online teaching, learning and assessment.
+Online teaching requires various competences, strategies and tools.
+In this module, participants will learn how to support the success of a diverse class, foster inclusion through student-centred activities and communications, and be present for students via online learning.
+Participants will have the possibility to utilise various online services that enable learning.
+In this module, participants will also learn how to design and deliver equitable and engaging online courses.

 Applicants interested in following this programme are to satisfy the minimum eligibility criteria: